 Lt.
 Gen. James Dubik (US Army, Retired)

-Jim Dubik is a Senior Fellow at the Institute for the Study of War (ISW).
-Jim is a husband, father, grandfather; uncle, son, and brother; leader; innovator; author; retired army general with over 37 years of active service; former infantryman, paratrooper, and ranger.
-He earned a PhD in philosophy from the Johns Hopkins University and a Master of Arts and Science from the U.S. Army Command and General Staff College.
+James M. Dubik is a Senior Fellow at the Institute for the Study of War (ISW).
+Jim is a husband, father, grandfather; uncle, son, and brother; leader; innovator; author; retired army general with over 37 years of active service; and a former infantryman, paratrooper, and ranger.
+He earned a Ph.D. in philosophy from Johns Hopkins University and a Master of Arts and Science from the US Army Command and General Staff College.
 He was a professor at Georgetown University’s Center for Strategic Studies.
-He wrote Just War Reconsidered: Strategy, Ethics, and Theory and is the author of the forthcoming Naval Institute Press book Waging War and Using Force.
+He wrote Just War Reconsidered: Strategy, Ethics, and Theory.
 He is also the co-author, with General Gordon Sullivan, of Envisioning Future Warfare.
-He has written for Army magazine and published over 200 essays, articles, monographs, opeds, chapters in books, and forwards to books.
+He has written for Army magazine and published over 200 essays, articles, monographs, op-eds, chapters in books, and forwards to books.
 He has been quoted in numerous print and online media outlets.
 Jim is a frequent lecturer, panel member, and media analyst on national security issues.
 He is also President and CEO of Dubik Associates, an international consulting firm with a focus on leader development, organizational change, and national strategic and intelligence issues.
-He is a Board Member and Trustee of the Leadership Roundtable, Senior Fellow at the Institute of Land Warfare; member of the Council on Foreign Relations and the National Security Advisory Council, U.S. Global Leadership Coalition; 2012-2013 General Omar N. Bradley Chair in Strategic Leadership cosponsored by the Army War College, Dickinson College, and Penn State Law School; member of the U.S. Recipient of the 2017 Thomas B. Hagan Dignitas Award.
-He is a member of the Army Ranger Hall of Fame as well as a distinguished member of the U.S. Army 75th Ranger Regiment.
+He is a Board Member and Trustee of the Leadership Roundtable, Senior Fellow at the Institute of Land Warfare; member of the Council on Foreign Relations and the National Security Advisory Council, US Global Leadership Coalition; 2012-2013 General Omar N. Bradley Chair in Strategic Leadership cosponsored by the Army War College, Dickinson College, and Penn State Law School; recipient of the 2017 Thomas B. Hagan Dignitas Award.
+He is a member of the Army Ranger Hall of Fame as well as a distinguished member of the US Army 75th Ranger Regiment.
 Jim was raised in Erie, PA and now lives in Alexandria, Virginia with his wife, Sharon.